 Skip to main content

 Scaling internationally comes with many challenges for e-commerce brands, not least the need to continue making each customer’s experience feel personal and relevant.
 From your online store you have the potential to reach customers across the globe.
-But in order to be successful, you will need to localize customer experience for each new region.
+But to be able to succeed in international e-commerce and shipping, you need to localize the customer experience for each new region.

-Swanky is a global Shopify Plus agency who have helped numerous brands internationalise their e-commerce stores.
-Here they join us to share with you 11 steps to localising your customer experience when you ship internationally.
+Swanky is a global Shopify Plus agency who have helped numerous brands internationalize their e-commerce stores.
+Here they join us to share with you 11 steps to localizing your customer experience when you ship internationally.

 1: Offer local currency and language to localize customer experience